THRESHOLD ISSUE: IS THE MARITAL RESIDENCE AN ASSET THAT IS SUBJECT TO EQUITABLE DISTRIBUTION?

 This option is typically used by former spouses who have minor children who will soon leave the home.
 A common scenario for this option allows one spouse and the children to stay in the home until the children leave for college.
 Once the set period of time is up, the marital residence is sold and the proceeds are equitably distributed among the former spouses.
 This option requires the cooperation of the former spouses, since the home remains jointly in their names during the set period of time.
 If the parties cannot cooperate to jointly handle the ownership of the home, this may not be a good option.

 If you are facing the possibility of divorce and are a homeowner, you likely have questions about what will happen to your property.
-Call the Law Offices of Peter Van Aulen today for a free consultation to discuss your particular case.
+Call the Law Offices of Peter Van Aulen today for a free 30 minute in office consultation to discuss your particular case.